michael-code-playground/restaurant-picker/README.md

 I extended the validation feature by comparing returned coordinates to those of Lisbon.
 So that I can filter out the results and exclude spots whose name match, but the location differs.
 Specificyng location bias in requests is not always accurate.

-Application is deployed on Google Cloud, where I used the app engine service.
+Application is deployed on Google Cloud, where I used the app engine service (https://restaurant-picker-dot-the-method-427521-p2.uc.r.appspot.com/)